Skip to Main Content

 • Litigate a case.
 If settlement is impossible, we can represent you in a lawsuit in court.

 The Law Office of Brian P. Azemika represents accident victims in Roseville and surrounding areas.
-Call our firm today to schedule a free consultation.
+If you or your loved one was hurt in a slip and fall accident, we are here to help.
+Call our firm today or contact us online to schedule a free consultation.
+From our law office in Roseville, we are well-positioned to represent slip and fall accident victims in Placer County and beyond.